nathsotomayor/twitter_clone/README.md

-# README

-Installation, Init and Usage
+# Installation, Init and Usage

 Make sure that you have installed rails 6+ before cloning: